Kharec/ansible-aws-wordpress/README.md

 Your instance is now up and running, your dns is being propagated.

-**You have only one thing to do on the instance before never access it again :)**

-Connect it via:

-	ssh -F ssh/config <servername>

-And install Python:

-	sudo apt update && sudo apt install -y python

 Ansible is *agentless* but it only needs python to work on the remote server, to gather facts among others things.
+It's installed by the user_data shell script in the create-instance task.

-Once you did it, your ansible setup is totally ready.
+Your ansible setup is totally ready.

 	ansible all -m ping